Rachel Eliza Griffiths: Career

 She is the author of five collections of poems: Miracle Arrhythmia (2010), The Requited Distance (2011), Mule & Pear (2011), Lighting the Shadow (2015), and Seeing the Body (2020).

 Mule & Pear won the 2012 inaugural Poetry Award from the Black Caucus of the American Library Association, and Lighting the Shadow was a finalist for the 2015 Balcones Poetry Prize and for the 2016 Phillis Wheatley Book Award (Poetry category).

-In 2020's Seeing the Body, Griffiths uses photography as well as poetry to tell the story of her mother's death in 2014 and, as described by Guernica magazine, "brings together poetry and photography to powerful effect, providing the reader with an experience that’s both visually and emotionally arresting".
+In 2020's Seeing the Body, Griffiths uses photography as well as poetry to tell the story of her mother's death in 2014 and, as described by Guernica magazine, "brings together poetry and photography to powerful effect, providing the reader with an experience that's both visually and emotionally arresting".
 For the Los Angeles Review of Books, "The result is a radiant and soulful collection."
 Seeing the Body was selected as one of NPR's Best Books of 2020, and was a nominee for the 2021 NAACP Image Award for Outstanding Literary Work – Poetry.
 Seeing the Body won the 2021 Hurston/Wright Legacy Award for Poetry, and was also the winner of the 2021 Paterson Poetry Prize awarded by the Poetry Center at Passaic County Community College.

 Anthologies in which work by Griffiths has appeared include Black Nature: Four Centuries of African American Nature Poetry (edited by Camille T. Dungy, 2009), New Daughters of Africa, edited by Margaret Busby (2019), and The Best American Poetry 2021 (edited by Tracy K. Smith).

 Griffiths was chosen as poet-in-residence for 2020 at the Stella Adler Studio of Acting.

 In February 2021, Griffiths was guest editor for the Academy of American Poets initiative Poem-a-Day.

 Her 2023 debut novel, Promise, was published by Random House in the US, and John Murray in the UK.
 It was described in Kirkus Reviews as a "stunning and evocative portrait of love, pride, and survival".
 The Times reviewer said "Promise is by turns enchanting and enraging, and it left me emotionally shattered."

+Her memoir, The Flower Bearers, published in January 2026, was described in The Guardian as "simultaneously a love story, a portrait of sisterhood and a visceral depiction of violence, loss and emotional devastation".